racmeh/Unity-Game/README.md

 # Unity game
-An asteroid shooter game in Unity
+An asteroid shooter game in Unit

 Technologies used: Unity